 26. Philippines

-Breakfast in the Philippines is usually the largest meal of the day and often consists of fruit, pan de sal (bread rolls), and hearty rice dishes like tapsilog (rice with dried meat and eggs) or little sausages, known as longganisa, which can be fried with garlic, eggs, meats, and beans.
+Unlike in other places, breakfast in the Philippines is usually the largest meal of the day.
+It often consists of fruit, pan de sal (bread rolls), and hearty rice dishes like tapsilog (rice with dried meat and eggs) or little sausages, known as longganisa, which can be fried with garlic, eggs, meats, and beans or hotsilog (hot dog with rice), and spamsilog (spam with rice).
+As long as it’s rice for breakfast, Filipinos don’t care about what they eat.
+All the breakfast dishes require basic cooking skills and are easy to make.

 27. Poland